-\textbf{Training loss choice matters for generated data.} Although OE training with Novelty Prompting data improves OOD detection over vanilla, it causes a sharp decrease in accuracy on TREC-10 (96.6\% $\rightarrow$ 71.3\%) and an average of 0.6\% accuracy on the other three datasets (see Appendix~\ref{app:acc}).
+\paragraph{Training loss choice matters for generated data.} Although OE training with Novelty Prompting data improves OOD detection over vanilla, it sharply decreases accuracy on TREC-10 (96.6\% $\rightarrow$ 71.3\%) and on average by 0.6\% on the other three datasets (see Appendix~\ref{app:acc}).
+In contrast, we find that CCL training maintains accuracy on all settings (see Appendix~\ref{app:acc}), as it does not enforce a uniform probability distribution on all novel set examples.
+CCL with both zero- and few-shot generation outperforms all prior methods, and our full \methodabbr{} method significantly outperforms prior methods on all but one dataset.
+OE exhibits this issue only with generated data: when the novel set is instead sampled from held-out gold OOD data OE outperforms CCL in AUAC and AUROC, suffering only a small accuracy drop (an average of 0.4\%).

 We attribute this behavior to generation noise: some generated examples are similar to ID examples, and thus greatly affect the model's ID predictions when training with OE.
-To verify this hypothesis, we conduct an experiment where we train classifiers with novel sets formed by noising heldout OOD data with various amounts of heldout ID data.
-In Figure~\ref{fig:noising_analysis}, we show that as the simulated ID noise ratio increases, OE training hurts accuracy, whereas CCL models retain accuracy.
-Though this phenomenon is most salient on TREC-10, we show in Appendix~\ref{app:oe_sensitive} that it also occurs on other small datasets, and is more severe when the novel set is larger than the training set.
+To verify this hypothesis, we conduct an experiment where we train classifiers with synthetic novel sets formed by noising heldout OOD data with various amounts of heldout ID data.
+In Figure~\ref{fig:noising_analysis}, we show that as the simulated ID noise ratio increases, OE training hurts accuracy whereas CCL models retain accuracy.

-When the novel set is sampled from held-out gold OOD data instead of being generated, OE outperforms CCL in AUAC and AUROC, suffering only a small accuracy drop (an average of 0.4\%).
-In contrast, we find that CCL training maintains accuracy on all generated novel data settings (see Appendix~\ref{app:acc}), as it does not enforce a uniform probability distribution on all novel set examples.
-CCL with both zero- and few-shot augmented novel sets outperforms all prior methods, and our full \methodabbr{} method (CCL+NP) significantly outperforms prior methods on all but one dataset.